Want to grow your YouTube channel but have no clue where to get started or what you should focus on?

 If so, today’s post will cover 5 YouTube Tips for Beginners and address a few mistakes you could be making that will hinder your growth!

 The number one mistake I see with YouTube beginners is that a lot of people upload a video, then don’t return to YouTube until they’re ready to post again.

-If you want to build your brand on YouTube, you have to treat it the same way you would treat Instagram or Facebook Groups.
+If you want to build your brand on YouTube, you have to treat it the same way you would manage Instagram or Facebook Groups.
 There needs to be an outreach strategy in place.

 If you have less than 2000 subscribers on YouTube, you should at least spend an hour daily, interacting with other YouTuber’s, writing genuine comments, subscribing, and building relationships with other creators.

-Commenting and engaging with others will also help you get comments and engagement on your own channel when your peers accept your invite, and interact with you.
+Commenting and engaging with others will also help you get comments and engagement on your channel when your peers accept your invite and interact with you.

 This engagement helps boost your video in YouTube’s search algorithm.
 Unlike Instagram, where the success of a photo relies on how many comments and likes it receives in the first 15 minutes, a YouTube video that at first only had 50 views, can climb up the algorithm, thus putting it in front of more people, and accelerate the viewership from 50 to 5,000 views.

 POST 2-3x QUALITY VIDEOS PER WEEK